Undergraduate TAS-LAW195-2023

 - Express yourself effectively orally and in writing, using a range of media.

-- Introductory issues a:
+- Introductory concepts

-- Protecting the Great Barrier Reef
+- Protecting the Great Barrier Reef - Parts 1, 2

-- The Adani Carmichael coal mine (I)
+- The Adani Carmichael Coal Mine

-- Tourism development in national parks
+- Tourism Development in national parks and reserves

 This subject explores some of Australia’s most challenging environmental controversies, and the legal and policy context in which they arise.
 It uses a range of topical issues and case studies to introduce students to the framework for national and international environmental regulation, encouraging them to see how laws operate and apply in specific situations.